iterative/dvc.org/content/docs/studio/user-guide/troubleshooting.md

 ## Error: Skipped big remote file(s)

-Files that are larger than 10 MB are currently skipped by Iterative Studio.
+Files that are larger than 10 MB are currently skipped by DVC Studio.

 ## Error: Base commit not found